How to Do a PhD Abroad in 2026-27?

 3. Any previously published research works or other collaborative work gives an added advantage to your application.

-The documents may vary based on the country, university and subject that you choose for your PhD.
+The documents can vary based on the country, university and subject that you choose for your PhD.
 The list of documents required for applying to do PhD abroad is given below.

 1. A copy of the master’s degree obtained from a recognised university with a minimum of 55% marks in aggregate (or a high GPA).

-2. GRE scores - check the qualifying marks required by the university you are applying to.
+2. GRE scores - check the qualifying marks required by the university.

 3. English proficiency test scores (an overall score of 6.5 and a 6.0 grade point in all the sections for IELTS, 90 for TOEFL (iBT) OR other regional language proficiency test scores.